 Protecting Children with Chronic Health Conditions

-Children and adolescents with a chronic health condition, such asthma, diabetes and disorders of the brain or nervous system are at high risk for flu complications.
+Children and adolescents with a chronic health condition, such asthma, heart disease, diabetes and disorders of the brain or nervous system are at high risk for flu complications.

 A few minutes killing germs can go a long way toward keeping you and those around you healthy.
 As adults, we know to wash our hands often with soap and water, especially after coughing, sneezing, or wiping noses.
 When you cough or sneeze, cough into your sleeve or arm or into a tissue.
 Be sure to dispose of the tissue and wash your hands.
 Parents and child care providers can do their part to kill germs and also teach young children how and when to wash their hands.

 Preventing the Spread of Illness in Child Care